JavonDavis/ParseRecyclerViewAdapter/README.md

 ParseRecyclerQueryAdapter<ParseObject,DefaultViewHolder> adapter = new ParseRecyclerQueryAdapter<>(this, DefaultViewHolder.class,"ParseClass");
 ```

-That's it!
+Then set the adapter to the RecyclerView and that's it!
 The data will be loaded from parse into the RecyclerView.

 ##Customizations